rsvp/chess/README.md

 * Good positions don't win games, good moves do.
 * Great results can be achieved with small forces.
 * Greatness: the ability to take a risk on a dangerous move at a critical moment.
+* Greatness: trading off pawn structure, and even material, for dynamic use of the pieces.
 * HAL 9000 to astronaut Frank Poole (2001): I'm sorry, Frank, I think you missed it.
 * Half the calculated variations are superfluous, but no one knows in advance which half.
 * Haste is never more dangerous than when you feel victory is within your grasp.